dlejay/unschooling-friendly-countries/Countries/Monaco.md

 ## Context

-Homeschooling in Monaco is governement by Article 5 of the _Loi n.
+Homeschooling in Monaco is governed by Article 5 of the _Loi n.
 1.334 du 12/07/2007 sur l'éducation_ :

 > Anyone who intends to have a child subject to compulsory schooling given home education must,
 > within the time limits referred to in the preceding article,